flappydunk/AI-Rules-for-Arduino/README.md

 Other projects will be added using this method.
 A robotic lawnmower "Robo Grazer".
 A fully functional mower.
 Partly based on "Ardumower" hardware, motors, perimeter etc but with a completely different control system to enhance functionality and keep costs down.
+Open the Robo Grazer.xlsx file to see the Rules and generation of the HEX codes that are copied to the Rules_Prog.h file.